The Origin of Philosophy: The Transition from Myth to Logos

 Myths

 "Mythos" was the narrative story used by the Greeks at that time to explain the world around them.
 They were narratives told by poets, usually orally, in which the gods gave meaning to the world.
-The Greek gods and goddesses were the main protagonists of these stories and it was through their actions that gave meaning to the people.
+The Greek gods and goddesses were the main protagonists of these stories and it was through their actions that meaning was given to the people.
+These myths were not only religious in nature, but they also served social and cultural functions, providing moral lessons and cultural identity to the Greek people.

 The word